 No need for takeout when you have recipes like this healthy Baked Orange Chicken recipe!
 It’s just as good, if not better, than anything you can order without any of the grease!

 Anyone who knows me knows that I love Chinese food!
-Like really love it!
-While traditional Chinese food is much healthier than the kind you order at the mall food court, I am not going to lie.
-I am always down for the food court, greasy stuff!
+While traditional Chinese food is much healthier than the Americanized variety that’s most popular in North America, I am not going to lie, that is one of my favorite takeout options!

 As much as I love it, it is not the best option in terms of health.
 Loaded with sodium, grease, and lets not forget MSG, it is less than ideal when you are trying to be health conscious.

-In addition to being healther because it is baked and not fried, this homemade Baked Orange Chicken is delicious!
-It can also be made gluten-free which is perfect for those with food restrictions too!
+In addition to being healthier because it is baked and not fried, this homemade Baked Orange Chicken can also be made gluten-free which is perfect for those with food restrictions too!

 Healthy Baked Orange Chicken